safaabuzaid/brain-MRI-CNN-reliability-study/README.md

 ---

-## Abstract
+## Introduction

-The increasing use of deep learning in medical imaging raises concerns about the interpretability of AI-driven diagnoses.
-This project explores an approach to brain tumor classification that integrates explainability tools such as **Grad-CAM** and **LIME**, enabling visual insight into the model’s reasoning.
-By visualizing attention regions, the project aims to bridge the gap between model accuracy and clinical interpretability.
+Deep learning models achieve impressive accuracy in medical imaging tasks, but most still operate as “black boxes,” making clinicians hesitant to trust them.
+In domains like brain MRI diagnosis—where decisions must be transparent—explainability is essential.

+This project explores how reliably a CNN model classifies brain tumors by combining performance evaluation with interpretability tools such as Grad-CAM.
+The goal is simple:

+to check whether the model is truly learning tumor-related features or relying on irrelevant patterns.

+By visualizing the regions that influence the model’s predictions, the project compares:
+- What the model focuses on, vs.
+- What actually matters clinically.

+This helps reveal whether high accuracy reflects real understanding or just statistical shortcuts.

 ### Research Question